c3lang/c3-web/src/content/docs/Introduction/design-goals.md

 ## Design goals

-- Procedural "get things done" type of language.
+- Procedural language, with a pragmatic ethos to get work done.
+- Minimalistic, no feature should be unnecessary or redundant.
 - Stay close to C - only change where there is a significant need.
+- Learning C3 should be easy for a C programmer.
 - Flawless C integration.
-- Learning C3 should be easy for a C programmer.
 - Dare add conveniences if the value is great.
-- Data is inert and zero is initialization.
+- Data is inert and by default is zero initialized.
 - Avoid "big ideas".
-- Avoid the kitchen sink language trap.

 ## Features